 Only persons who are bona-fide residents in New South Wales will be admitted to the Faculty of Medicine.
-The admission of overseas students to Medicine I in 1962 will be limited to 12 students selected on the results of the N.S.W.
+The admission of overseas students to Medicine I in 1963 will be limited to six students.
+Students will be selected on the results of the N.S.W.
 Leaving Certificate Examination, except the Colombo Plan students and those holding scholarships from overseas governments or other authorities who will be selected on the qualifications upon which their applications for admission rely and who will be expected to show a meritorious standard.